AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: AgenticSCR: an Autonomous Agentic Secure Code Reviewer

 \subsubsection{\textbf{Detector Subagent ($\mathcal{G}$, $a_d$)}}

-The ultimate goal ($\mathcal{G}$) of our detector subagent ($a_d$) is to localize, detect, and explain immature vulnerabilities introduced during coding.
-Conventional large language models (LLMs) are predominantly trained on general-purpose corpora and therefore lack systematic expertise in security-oriented code analysis.
-To address this limitation, we design the detector subagent as an experienced secure code reviewer that analyzes repository changes with an explicit security focus, guided by a curated set of Static Application Security Testing (SAST) rules stored as long-term knowledge.
+The goal ($\mathcal{G}$) of the detector subagent ($a_d$) is to localize, detect, and explain vulnerabilities in early-stage code changes.
+As general-purpose LLMs lack systematic expertise in security analysis, we design the detector as a security-aware reviewer guided by a curated set of Static Application Security Testing (SAST) rules stored in long-term semantic memory.

 SASTs provide a rich source of rule-based knowledge for detecting a wide range of coding issues.
 Prior studies have shown that SAST can meaningfully assist code review.
 For example, SAST warnings often overlap with developer comments, helping reduce review effort~\cite{Singh2017EvaluatingEffort}, and can prompt open-ended questions that lead to higher-quality code revisions~\cite{Taheri2020Similarity-basedFeatures}.
-However, SASTs exhibit well-known limitations.
-Since rules are applied purely statically, without broader contextual reasoning, SASTs can generate substantial false positives~\cite{Zhu2014SupportingAnalysis}.
-Instead of relying on SASTs to execute these rules directly, subagents may benefit from using the rules as structured knowledge for reasoning.
-Providing SAST rule definitions should allow subagents to contextualize potential issues, improving precision while preserving broader reasoning capability.
-Therefore, our detector subagent operates through the following workflow: (1) load SAST rules into the semantic memory; (2) find a set of code changes to review via autonomous tool calling; (3) examine changes based on the SAST rules; and (4) apply SAST rules to the given code changes.
-Finally, the detector subagent will produce the following three outputs:
+However, when applied purely statically, they often produce false positives due to the lack of contextual reasoning~\cite{Zhu2014SupportingAnalysis}.
+Instead of executing SAST rules directly, the detector leverages them as knowledge for reasoning, enabling more contextualized and precise analysis.

-\begin{itemize} \item (i) \textbf{line-level localization} that pinpoints the relevant line range(s) and files within the staged diff that are related to immature vulnerabilities, reducing developers' cognitive overhead and accelerating remediation. \item (ii) \textbf{a secure code review comment} that explains the potential issue, summarizes evidence gathered from code context and tool outputs, helping developers to reason about the security implications of the pre-commit code change. \item (iii) \textbf{a vulnerability type} that is standardized using CWE identifiers and names when validation succeeds~\cite{mitreCWE}.
-Correct vulnerability type explanation will help developers justify the severity and impact of the issues and identify potential fixes~\cite{Christakis2016WhatStudy}. \end{itemize}
+The detector operates as follows: (1) load SAST rules into memory; (2) identify relevant code changes via tool usage; (3) analyze changes with respect to the rules; and (4) reason about potential vulnerabilities.
+It produces three outputs: